7Joe7/AnyBar/README.md

 <img src="AnyBar/Resources/exclamation@2x.png?raw=true" width=19 /> `exclamation`

 Custom colour support is available send a message in format: `#ffcc33`

+One command for receiving a response to localhost:3500: `ping`

 And one special command forces AnyBar to quit: `quit`